Nisha1415/smart-attendance-system/README.md

 5. If no record exists, Attendance is saved successfully.
 This logic ensures duplicate attendance entries are strictly prevented.

+**Demo Login Credentials**
+**Admin Login**
+Use the following credentials to log in as Admin:
+Email: admin@example.com
+Password: admin123

+**User Login**
+Use the following credentials to log in as a User:
+Email: user@example.com
+Password: user123

 **Project Folder Structure**